wp-plugins/jquery-colorbox/readme.txt

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.13 jQuery plugin from Jack Moore.
 Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.4.2 bundled with WordPress 3.0.
-Works with jQuery  1.3.2 bundled with Wordpress 2.9 too.
+Works with jQuery 1.4.3 and 1.3.2 bundled with Wordpress 2.9 too.
 The picture I used for the screenshots was designed by <a href="http://wallpapers.vintage.it/">Davide Vicariotto</a>

 == Installation ==